 In 1930, American accountant, author, and investor Ralph Nelson Elliott developed the Elliott Wave Theory.13 Elliott was deeply Inspired by the Dow Theory and found that traders can predict the stock market movement by studying and identifying a repetitive pattern of waves.

-Elliott successfully conducted an in-depth analysis of the markets, identified wave patterns’ specific traits, and made elaborate predictions based on the patterns.
+Elliott analyzed the markets, identified wave patterns’ specific traits, and made elaborate predictions based on the patterns.
 A portion of his work drew inspiration from the Dow Theory, which studied price movements in the form of waves.
 However, Elliott also identified the “fractal” nature of markets and was intrigued by the recurring geometric patterns of price movements during a particular time frame.

 He diced the patterns and studied them in greater detail.
 Elliott then discovered that even stock index price patterns followed a similar arrangement.
-Fractals are mathematical elements, which tend to repeat themselves constantly on a smaller scale.14
+Fractals are mathematical elements that tend to repeat themselves constantly on a smaller scale.14

 1932: Robert Rhea – Dow Theory